-Please note, you don’t have to watch the whole course at once.
+You do not have to watch the whole course at once.
 In fact, you can pause, resume, and replay as often as you like.
-The live virtual classroom is a 1-day session and lasts approximately 8 hours.
+The live virtual classroom is a 1-day session, or 2 half-days, and lasts approximately for 7 hours.

 After successfully completing the classroom session, you will receive a course certificate covering both the online course and the classroom session by email.

 Do you offer volume discounts?

 If you buy more 3 or more seats for one person, we do.
 Use the contact form to request a quote for 3 or more participants.
 Please note, if there are more than 5 people from your organisation that should take the course, consider arranging an in-house course.
 The price will be lower, and the course can be customised to your needs.